QOSGroup/qos/docs/install/validator.md

 {"type":"tendermint/PubKeyEd25519","value":"4X3GGmx2/D9UrQ9nKeB86zr+3SfI+QF4GI8t0QKS7CE="}
 ```

-The use the [validator commands](../client/validator.md) to create the validator:
+Use [validator commands](../client/validator.md) to create the validator:
 ```
-qoscli tx create-validator --owner owner --name name --pubkey PJ58L4OuZp20opx2YhnMhkcTzdEWI+UayicuckdKaTo= --tokens 10 --description "I am a validator."
+qoscli tx create-validator --owner Peter --name "Peter's node" --pubkey PJ58L4OuZp20opx2YhnMhkcTzdEWI+UayicuckdKaTo= --tokens 20000000 --description "I am a validator."
 ```

-To read more about stake mechanism in QOS, go to this [doc](../spec/staking.md)
+- `--owner` is account keyname or address store in your local kaystore, run `qoscli keys list` can find it.
+- `--name` is your validator's name, you can name it as you like.
+- `--pubkey` is the `value` part of validator's pubkey.
+- `--tokens` means the voting power, LTE the QOS amount in your account.

 ### View Validator Info